 The Audit Committee shall:

-- Receive periodic presentations from the General Auditor on the review, and related results, of each corporate Executive Committee member's expense account and perquisites, including their use of corporate assets.
+- Receive periodic presentations, but not less frequently than annually, from the General Auditor on the review, and related results, of each Operating Committee member's expense account and perquisites, including their use of corporate assets.

-- Review with management the corporation's program for compliance with laws and regulations and review the record of such compliance; and review significant legal cases outstanding against the corporation or its subsidiaries and other regulatory or legal matters that may have a material impact on the corporation's financial statements.
+- Review periodically with the corporation's General Counsel or appropriate delegates and other members of management, significant legal cases outstanding against the corporation or its subsidiaries and other regulatory or legal matters that may have a material impact on the corporation's financial statements.

-- Review the program established by management that monitors compliance with the Code of Conduct and review the record of such compliance.
+- Review the program established by management that monitors compliance with the Code of Conduct and reviews the record of such compliance.

-- Review regulatory authorities' significant examination reports pertaining to the corporation, its subsidiaries and associated companies.
+- Review regulatory authorities' significant examination reports, or summaries of the same, pertaining to the corporation, its subsidiaries and associated companies.

-- Receive communications and presentations from management summarizing the suspicious activity reports filed by subsidiaries with the appropriate regulatory and law enforcement agencies.
+- Receive communications and presentations from management summarizing the suspicious activity report filing activity of the Firm and/or its subsidiaries with the appropriate regulatory and law enforcement agencies.

 - Review management reports issued by the corporation in accordance with FDICIA and the corresponding independent registered public accounting firm's attestation and agreed-upon procedures reports.